student423/Zomato_Analysis_project/README.md

 Through data cleaning, exploratory analysis, and visualization techniques, it uncovers key patterns that help enhance decision-making for both businesses and consumers.
 Features include sentiment analysis on reviews, restaurant recommendations, and geographic mapping of restaurant locations.
-The project demonstrates proficiency in data manipulation using Pandas, visualization with Matplotlib/Seaborn, and potential integration for intracive dashboard.
+The project demonstrates proficiency in data manipulation using Pandas, visualization with Matplotlib/Seaborn, and potential integration for intracive dashboard. zomato maximum records and transaction are from india after that usa and uk